2019 Louisville Cultural Council Art Grants

 - Any individual or organization may apply.
 Organizations do not need to have 501c(3) status to apply.

 Applications will be evaluated by the Louisville Cultural Council.
 LCC members may reach out to applicants via phone or email with additional questions.
-Evaluation criteria includes but is not limited to:
+Evaluation criteria will be updated for 2020.
+Past evaluation criteria has included:

 - Community reach/Number of people served